kubevela/kubevela.github.io/docs/platform-engineers/system-operation/enable-addon-offline.md

 ## Images or helm charts need to sync

-Here's a list about images or helm charts of all official addons that should be synced for air-gapped installation.
+Here's a list about images or helm charts of all community addons that should be synced for air-gapped installation.

 ### 1. FluxCD